 Does the length of the contract affect the IR35 status of an assignment?

 The length of the contract is a factor but it must be considered in the context of the overall assignment.

 A long contract may be acceptable for a complex project where the specialist input of a contractor is required, and where the contractor’s skills are scarce and not available to the end-client.
 However, a long contract, maybe covering maternity leave in an organisation may be viewed as simply a replacement for an employee, and the nature of the assignment would be one of an employee.

 Many shorter contracts for different clients – overlapping at times – could be a good indicator that the PSC operates outside IR35.

 When will deductions for employment taxes start?

-If an assignment is inside IR35 and you work directly for an end-client, the end-client will deduct income tax and employee National Insurance Contributions (NIC) from your gross payment.
+If an assignment is inside IR35 and you work directly for an end-client, then after 6th April 2021 the end-client will deduct income tax and employee National Insurance Contributions (NIC) from your gross payment.
 The end-client will pay the employer NIC.

 If an agency is involved, and the agency is the fee-payer (ie. the entity which actually pays you), the agency will deduct income tax and employee National Insurance Contributions (NIC) from your gross payment.
 The agency will pay the employer NIC.

 If your limited company works for a ‘small’ end-client then your limited company is responsible for income tax, employee NIC and employer NIC (ie. there is no change to the current rules).

 You don’t have a choice over whether to be ‘employed’ or not.
 It is the end-client’s responsibility to determine your employment status based on its review of your assignment.